-The transformations of the obiects over the time are embedded Vecin the tor image file and ej.microvg.VectorGraphicsPainter.drawAnimatedImage() а call to or ej.microvg.VectorGraphicsPainter.drawFilteredAnimatedImage() will draw the image for a specific time frame.
+The transformations of the embedded objects over the time are in the Vecej.microvg.VectorGraphicsPainter.drawAnimatedImage() image file and call tor а to or ej.microvg.VectorGraphicsPainter.drawFilteredAnimatedImage() will draw the image for a specific time frame.

 The application can get the duration of the image animation with a call to ej.microvg.VectorImage.getDuration().